vandomej/Crogue/README.md

 # crogue
-CASS Rogue, or crogue, is a multiplayer roguelike developed by OSU-CASS.
+CASS Rogue, or crogue, is a realtime Hack/Rogue-like with a SciFi setting that you can play on a LAN.